thomascerniglia/historydeptsyllabuscreator/README.md

 ## File Structure

 ### Original File
-- `syllabus2.py` - The original monolithic file (preserved for reference)
+- `syllabus2.py` - The original monolithic file (has been preserved for reference)

 ### Refactored Files